Code-Institute-Submissions/cmd-source-MS1/README.md

 ##### Moblie
  1. Click on the Gallary in the nav-bar
  2. The images render well on the mobile in one column.
-They did initially lean to the right but this has been fixed.
+They did initially lean to the right but this has been fixed through a padding/margin CSS correction.
  3. Again, the images viewed provide an impression of work and enjoyment.

 -------